 Do: Place your name and contact information at the top of your résumé.

 - Make sure that your name stands out so the employer knows whose resume they are reviewing even after they open the document.

 Do: Consider a summary of qualifications or skills.

 - A section like this can be helpful if your vital skills get lost in your job experiences, or you’ve gained them elsewhere, like through coursework or volunteer experiences.

 What makes you a unique job candidate?
-Let us know by tweeting at @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know.